 There has never been more choice when it comes to great budget guitar amps for beginner guitarists.
 Of course a low price is one thing, but it also needs to perform well, sound great and offer functionality and enough features that you can grow into as you progress.

-If your playing will mostly be bedroom-based, the tiny Blackstar Fly 3 is a great starting point.
+If your playing will mostly be bedroom-based, the tiny Blackstar Fly 3 is a great beginner guitar amps and a fantastic starting point.
+The Positive Grid Spark Mini is also a compact, affordable smart amp that benefits from a powerful companion app that delivers thousands of tones and a ton of smart practice and performance features.
 If your sights are set on gigging, the Boss Katana-100 comes highly recommended and will perform from the bedroom to the stage.

-A great beginner electric guitar and amp is useless unless you have a quality cable connecting the two.
+A great beginner electric guitar and amp (or acoustic electric guitar, for that matter) is less useful unless you have a quality guitar cable connecting the two.
 Usually, a cheap guitar cable is a false economy, needing swift replacement or driving you mad with unwanted noise in your signal.
 Beginner guitarists should look for a blend of durability and performance from their cable.
 For us, that job is ably performed by the D’Addario Planet Waves American Stage Cable.
+It's affordable too.

 - Need more choice?
 These are the best electric guitar strings right now

 - ...or the best bass strings

 Guitar picks (also known as plectrums) remain one of the most important but often-overlooked accessories in a guitarist’s arsenal, making a dramatic difference to your playing style and tone.
 When choosing picks, it's worth considering the pick shape, thickness and the material as all will have an impact on your playing comfort and tone.
 Dunlop has a huge range of options within its Tortex range and they're dirt cheap.
 We'd suggest starting there.